-Importing & exporting#
+Importing & exporting meshes#

 Working with meshes and point clouds often involves exchanging data with other software tools.
 For example, a mesh may be created from medical images using dedicated 3D reconstruction software and then imported into HelloTriangle for further manipulation or analysis.
 Conversely, HelloTriangle can be used to generate new meshes, either from scratch or starting from imported models, which users may then want to export for use in other applications such as finite element simulation packages or 3D printing workflows.
 This section explains how to import and export meshes in HelloTriangle.